paoloe/pae_learningjs/README.md

-# pae_learningjs
+# Learning JavaScript

-Repository which contains my progress on learning JavaScript
+This repository contains my progress on learning JavaScript.
+In the future when I am more comfortable I will start doing challenges.